the remote control

 Speed How quickly patterns on screen can move (Only used in Analog and Bloom Mode)

-Background The intensity of the background color
+Background The intensity of the background gradient

-the light-show modes
+the light modes

 ANALOG